 This is especially true if you are new to the hobby because you are the most easily deceived.

-When buying from unknown individuals or businesses, you may encounter a range of problems from bad service to inaccurate mislabeled product.
+When buying from unknown individuals or businesses, you may encounter a range of problems from bad service to inaccurately labeled product.
 But the worst possible scenario is a miscreant who lures you into sending money for an animal that does not even exist.

 Of course, most less known breeders are honest people, but you are taking some risk.

-Should you choose to venture beyond the walls of known reputation, here are some tips to consider to avoid the outright scam.
+Here are some tips to researching a seller and determining their reputation.
 There is no single rule and these factors should be considered all together.

 - How long ago did they join MorphMarket according to their Store Page?
 They could be new to our site, but that means there has been less time for others to report suspicious activity.